Irate Over Military Exercises, North Korea Threatens To Resume Nuclear, Missile Tests

 North Korea has long denounced such military drills, viewing them as a threat to its sovereignty.
 "It is crystal clear that it is an actual drill and a rehearsal of war aimed at militarily occupying our Republic by surprise attack," the spokesperson said Tuesday.

-Joint military exercises have taken place for decades because the Korean peninsula was still technically in a state of war since the signing of an Armistice Agreement in 1953.
+Joint military exercises have taken place for decades because the Korean peninsula was still technically in a state of war since the signing of an armistice agreement in 1953.

 Although the United States has vowed to "indefinitely suspend" certain drills, smaller exercises are still help for South Korean and U.S. troops.